Saturday 9 April 2011

 Seville - streets decorated with orange trees and infused with their blossom

 I am of that generation that put Spain off-limits and until this trip, I had never been to mainland Spain unless Catalonia is included.
 My father had spent 5 years in the Eighth Army fighting fascism and regarded Spain as unfinished business with Franco still operating as a dictator until 1975.
-As a result, we never went to Spain during the 1960s, nor indeed any other country because we could not afford to, but if we could Spain would have been bottom of the list.
+As a result, we never went to Spain during the 1960s, nor indeed to any other country because we could not afford to, but if we could Spain would have been bottom of the list.
 It is curious how these memories were brought back when we arranged at the last minute to spend 8 days in Andalucia.
-When I went to Catalonia about 9 years ago, I felt justified by Orwell's "Homage to Catalonia" and positive memories of the 1992 Olympic Games in Barcelona.
+When I went to Catalonia about 9 years ago, I felt justified by Orwell's 'Homage to Catalonia' and positive memories of the 1992 Olympic Games in Barcelona.

 Arriving at Malaga without a map was a mistake that I seldom make and the car hire people did not provide one either.
-I decided to take the coastal road along the Costa del Sol before heading through the mountains to Seville.
+We decided to take the coastal road along the Costa del Sol before heading through the mountains to Seville.
 Despite all the tour brochures that I had studiously avoided over the years, I had not anticipated the 'Touropolis' that unfurled as we shuffled our way into Torremolinos and made for the nearest bookshop.
 I needed a map and it was an excuse to spend half an hour in this mecca of the package holiday.
 Breakfasts were in full swing, the sun was glistening on the lotioned foreheads of the Brit pack but the streets were clean and tidy and the sea was empty of bathers - it was still March.

-Ronda is a town which was built and protected by a steep river gorge.
+Ronda is a town built and protected by a steep river gorge.
 It looks out over the lavishly coloured landscapes that regale the traveller at this time of the year.
 We had a perfect lunch in a plaza near the town hall, with fresh orange juice, olives and gazpacho soup and coffee.
 At the end of the meal, the astute waitress informed us that the police would be booking parked cars in five minutes and bid us on our way- the first of many hospitable acts during our stay.

 The drive to Seville was over roads that progressively became straighter, wider and more densely trafficked as we neared Seville.
 Negotiating our way to the city centre and the Barrio of Santa Cruz, the pedestrianised zone, was a game of snakes and ladders until we eventually dumped the car in an underground car park for three days and walked the last few hundred metres to our apartment.
 The train would have been more appropriate transport from the airport to Seville but we would have missed the once-in-a-lifetime chance to pass through Torremolinos and the chance to bypass Marbella.